 This course is an introduction and overview of the fundamentals of making a film, including camera skills, screen writing and film criticism.
 Class activities include lighting and camera demos, writing exercises and group projects.

 This class consists of outside walking trips to shoot photographs as well as lessons in the computer lab.
 You will learn about composition, exposure and lighting to create inventive photographs.

 In this intensive you will learn the fundamentals of drawing and draftsmanship.
 Working in pencil, ink, charcoal and conte, you will create drawings of the human figure, still life and other subjects.

 › Week Two Intensives | July 14 – 18

 This course is geared towards the performing arts student.
 Using the basic tenets of improv, the class focuses on long form improv and scene development.
 Learn to listen actively, be present in the moment, and work from a place of creativity and personal truth.
 Through games, team building exercises, and basic scene work, explore various methods for finding and making creative choices in improv.
 Some topics include creating memorable characters through physical exploration, building the platform, improvised monologues, group scenes, and crafting an ensemble.

 This course is entirely focused on learning to draw the human figure with an emphasis on gaining knowledge about anatomy and proportions.
 In each class, you will draw from a nude model as well as a skeleton to learn anatomy.

 This course introduces you to the fundamentals of visual design and graphic concepts, typography and typeface.
-Coursework will be completed in the university’s design labs, giving you the opportunity to use the Macintosh platform and Adobe design software.
+Coursework will be completed in the university’s design labs, giving you the opportunity to learn the Adobe Creative Suite on a Mac platform.

 JEWELRY + METAL DESIGN